 Chicken Pox's Policy

-Your child is required to remain home.
+Your child is required to remain home

 Cause/Symptoms